compose-x/ecs_composex/docs/syntax/compose_x/ecs.details/deploy.rst

 .. hint::

     The minimum valid value is 21, maximum is 200.
 If below 21, it is ignored, if above 200, set to 200.
+    This feature is only valid when using Fargate.

 .. warning::

     This parameter only when using Fargate.
 This will be ignored when using EC2 or EXTERNAL deployment modes.
     For more storage using EC2, provide more local storage for your EC2 nodes.

+.. _ecs_anywhere_compute_platform:

 ecs.compute.platform
 ^^^^^^^^^^^^^^^^^^^^^^